makersacademy/chitter-challenge/README.md

 ![](public/img/designdraft.png)

-I took this challenge as an opportunity to brush up on CSS flexbox and using containers
+I took this challenge as an opportunity to brush up on CSS flexbox and using containers, as this was always something I've found quite difficult.